Harvard-ATG/academic_integrity_tool_v2/README.md

 * From top horizontal bar, click "Apps"
 * Click the blue "App" button.
 An "Add App" form should pop up.
 * On the form, on the "Configuration Type" drop down menu, select "Paste XML".
 The form structure will update accordingly.
-* In the ‘Name’ field, type "Academic Integrity Tool", without the quotation marks.
+* In the ‘Name’ field, enter "Academic Integrity Policy".
-* For the 'Consumer Key' and 'Shared Secret' fields, from a new CLI window, access and use the values in `academic_integrity_tool_v2/academic_integrity_tool_v2/settings/secure.py`
+* For the 'Consumer Key' and 'Shared Secret' fields, use the values in `academic_integrity_tool_v2/academic_integrity_tool_v2/settings/secure.py`
 * On a new browser tab, go to 'http://localhost:8000/lti/config'
 * Copy the XML output
 * Go back to your browser tab with the "Add App" form, In the ‘XML Configuration’ field, paste in the XML output you copied in the step above.